-The cigarette manufacturers reported that neither they nor anyone working for them or on their behalf paid money or any other form of compensation in connection with the production or filming of any motion picture or television show in 2016, or paid money or any other form of compensation to anyone engaged in product placement in motion pictures or television shows.
-The companies also reported that neither they nor anyone working for them or on their behalf sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any motion picture or television show.
-Most of the companies reported that neither they nor anyone working for them or on their behalf: (1) sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any video appearing on the Internet; or (2) engaged in social media marketing that promoted any cigarette brand or variety or used cigarette brand imagery.
-One company reported having video advertising on company-operated websites and allowing the posting of user-generated content on those websites.
+The cigarette manufacturers reported that neither they nor anyone working for them or on their behalf paid money or any other form of compensation in connection with the production or filming of any motion picture, television show, or video game in 2018, or paid money or any other form of compensation to anyone engaged in product placement in motion pictures, television shows, or video games.
+The companies also reported that neither they nor anyone working for them or on their behalf sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any motion picture, television show, or video game.
+The Commission asked the companies to report whether they or anyone working for them or on their behalf: (1) sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any video appearing on the Internet; or (2) engaged in social media marketing that promoted any cigarette brand or variety or used cigarette brand imagery.
+Two companies reported having video advertising on company-operated cigarette brand websites and one reported allowing the posting of user-generated content on such websites.